- UCAS Code: H521

 Second-year students work in teams on a more detailed design/build/test exercise as part of the Engineering Applications class.

 Part of the third year Marine Design incorporates a ‘rules-based’ group design project.

 In fourth year, students carry out a performance-based group design project as well as their major individual project.

 In fifth year, MEng students carry out a major, first principles-based, group design project.

 External speakers and/or industrial support play an important part in group and individual project work.

 This is introduced from first year with sessions covering basic aspects of hydrostatics and stability.

-In second year students take part in the design and build of a small scale racing yacht.
-This combines the use of professional Naval Architecture design software for hull design, Computer Aided Manufacture for hull generation.
+In second year, students take part in the design and build of a small-scale racing yacht.
+This combines the use of professional Naval Architecture design software for hull design and computer-aided manufacture for hull generation.
 This is combined with hands-on practical skills and hydrodynamic testing.

-An intensive laboratory-based class in third year involves more formal experimental testing in a more where students carry out a number of hydrodynamics, dynamics and marine engineering experimental projects.
+An intensive, laboratory-based class in third year involves more formal experimental testing, in which students carry out a number of hydrodynamics, dynamics and marine engineering experimental projects.

 Fourth-year students have the opportunity to carry out a laboratory-based individual project.